alainakafkes/workshop-tipkit/README.md

 * Introduction: what's a feature walkthrough?
 * Tinkering with TipKit
-    * Displaying a tip
+    * Creating, displaying, and dismissing a tip
+    * Supporting user interaction
-    * Styling tips
+    * Styling a tip
+    * Writing rules to determine when to display a tip
     * Displaying a group of tips
-    * Writing display rules for tips
 * A TipKit-less take (custom tips)
+    * Contrasting a custom walkthrough solution with TipKit
-    * (Re)building a UI/UX alternative
+    * Extending upon a custom walkthrough
-    * TipKit versus custom: which would you choose?
 * Closing remarks: my tips on tips

 ## Prerequisites